beauwilliams/nx-monorepo-full-stack-app/README.md

 npm run db:up

-#Test its all working visiting localhost/graphql e.g such as below query to see if validation works
+#Test its all working visiting http://localhost:3333/graphiql# and trying some queries
+#I should be rejected with BadRequestException
 mutation {
   createUser(data:{email: "tes", password: "test123s", name: "t"}) {
     id